M1nJun/CampusSafetyApp/README.md

+# Campus Safety App

-# Hi, my name is Minjun Lee
+Hello world, my name is Jun.
 I am a passionate software engineer and a senior at **Lawrence University**, majoring in Computer Science and minoring in Data Science.
 I have a strong foundation in full-stack development, algorithms, and systems.
 I am fascinated by technology’s potential to address real-world problems.
 My ambition is to create software that fits naturally into people’s lives, supporting them while preserving what makes life fulfilling.